The 9 Top Reasons For Divorce

 However you choose to define infidelity, whether it be emotional, financial or physical, infidelity is a betrayal.
 Although in some events infidelity may simply be a slip up, in other cases extramarital affairs can represent deeper issues within one of the partners.
 This could be a lack of commitment to the other person or a sense of growing apart.

-While in some cases the damage caused to the relationship can be mended, in other cases this causes a permanent rift.
+While in some cases the damage caused to the relationship can be mended with marriage counseling, in other cases these can be complete deal breakers.
 It therefore comes as no shock that infidelity is one of the top reasons for divorce with 24% of respondents attributing their divorce to infidelity.

 No relationship is conflict free.
 But being able to handle and solve conflict often requires compromise.
 Problems arise when communication has broken down, one party refuses to compromise or if the issue is completely divisive.